Caroline Skeel: Career

 After graduating from Girton, Skeel was appointed as a history teacher at Westfield College, London.
 While teaching there she published her first work, Travel in the First Century A.D., in 1901.
 She became known for her research into Welsh history, of which her The Council in the Marches of Wales: A study in local government in the sixteenth and seventeenth centuries (1904) was notable.
 Much of her research delved into aspects of Welsh social and economic history which were poorly covered at the time.

 Skeel assumed responsibility for the college's library beginning in 1902.
 In 1907, she fell into ill health and was absent from Westfield for a period but after her return, she took over as Head of Department from 1911 to 1919.
 She was Reader and Head of Department from 1919 to 1925 and University Professor of history from 1925 to 1929.
 In 1924, she published an article on the Wool industry of Wales, and contributed a chapter to a book on Wales under Henry VII by R. W. Seton-Watson.
 In 1926 she submitted The Cattle Trade Between England and Wales in the 15th to 18th Centuries to the Royal Historical Society.

 Memberships

 Skeel was a Fellow of the Royal Historical Society from 1914 to 1928, serving on its Council and Publications Committee from 1921 to 1927.
 She was a member of the Classical Association, the Historical Association, and the Cymmrodorion Society.

 Awards and honors

-In 1914 she was a recipient of the Henry Hutchison Medal, and the Gamble Prize for producing an essay on the works of Sir John Fortesque.
+In 1914 she was a recipient of the Henry Hutchison Medal, and the Gamble Prize for producing an essay on the works of Sir John Fortescue.